style · beauty · home

 Mix Your Ingredients

-• Add your active started to a large bowl.
+• Add your active starter to a large bowl.

-• Add in the flour & mix with the whisk until combined (around 2 minutes).
+• Add in the flour and sea salt & mix with the whisk until combined (around 2 minutes).
 It will not be smooth.
 That’s ok!

-• Cover the bowl with a tea towel & let it rest for 30 minutes.
+• Cover the bowl with a tea towel & let it rest for 30-45 minutes.
+You don’t need to be exact here!

 Knead.
 Stretch.
 Fold.

 • Knead the dough with your hands for around 5 minutes until it’s really combined.
-I like to stretch the sides into the center repeatedly to mix in the salt and honey and then start picking the dough up and working through my hands.
+I like to stretch the sides into the center repeatedly and then start picking the dough up and working through my hands.

 • Now you need to stretch & fold your dough to get those nice big bubbles in it.
 Grab one side of the dough and stretch it up high, folding it over to the opposite side.
 Rotate the bowl 1/4th of the way around and do it again.
-I typically stretch and fold it four times.
+I typically stretch and fold it four times to work all the way around in a circle.
 Cover the bowl with a tea towel & let it rest again on the counter for 20-30 minutes.

-• Repeat the step above three more times, waiting for 20-30 minutes between each stretch & fold.
+• Repeat the step above two to three more times depending on how much time you have on your hands, waiting for 20-30 minutes between each stretch & fold.

-• You can leave the dough on the counter (in the bowl & covered) to let it double in size or put it in the fridge for around 10 hours.
-I like the fridge method because you know how long it will take and you can either make your dough in the am and bake in the evening or make your dough in the evening and bake the next morning.
+• You can leave the dough on the counter (in the bowl & covered) to let it double in size or put it in the fridge for around 10-12 hours.
+I like the fridge method because you will learn how long it will take and you can either make your dough in the am and bake in the evening or make your dough in the evening and bake the next morning.
+If you leave it on the counter to long proof then it gets a lot trickier to make sure it’s not under or over-proofed because the temperature in our homes fluctuates.

 Shape & Score

-• Let it rest on the counter for 30 minutes and then do another series of folds again.
-Then it’s time to shape the dough.
+• Now it’s time to shape and build tension in the dough.
 The best way I have found to do this is to take the dough and pull it towards you sliding it on the counter, slightly twisting it in a circle as you slide it.
 This creates a lot of tension not only on the sides but also keeps rotating the bottom around the center.
 The goal is to try and get the top of the dough really tight.
+Keep pulling the dough until you notice it starts to hold its shape.

-• Using a bench scraper to pick up your dough, flip it into a proofing basket that is lightly floured.
+• Using a bench scraper to pick up your dough, flip it into a proofing basket that is lightly floured or lined with a tea towel that is floured.

 Final Proof

 • When you are ready to bake, flip your dough onto a piece of parchment paper.
-It helps to use wet hands or a tool like this if it’s sticking to the edge of the bowl.
-If you have used enough flour it should flip right out.
-If for some reason the dough loses its shape you can definitely shape it again!
+If you have used enough flour or put it on a floured tea cloth then it should flip right out.
+If for some reason the dough loses its shape don’t give up, you can definitely shape it again!

 • Lightly flour the top of your bread & score it in the design of your choosing with a bread lame.
 I think it’s easier to just hold the blade instead of using it on the handle.
 I’m saving some inspiration on this Pinterest board if you want to take a peek.